aanastasiou/dgtools/doc/source/superstack.rst

 These are the `Stack machines <https://en.wikipedia.org/wiki/Stack_machine>`_.

 Stack machines represent yet another model of computation that is **immensely** practical.
-It therefore made sense to demonstrate its properties over a resource constrained CPU system such as the one on the Digirule.
+It therefore made sense to try to explore it over a resource constrained CPU system such as the one on the Digirule.

-For this purpose, I selected `Super Stack! <https://esolangs.org/wiki/Super_Stack!>`_, an esoteric minimalist stack based language that is higher level than brainfuck and closer to more "natural ways" of programming computers.
+For this purpose, I selected `Super Stack! <https://esolangs.org/wiki/Super_Stack!>`_.

+Super Stack! is an esoteric stack based language designed by `Orange <https://esolangs.org/wiki/Super_Stack!>`_.
+It is higher level than brainfuck and closer to more "natural ways" of programming computers.

-This section documents a Super Stack! compiler that emits Digirule Assembly.
+This section documents a Super Stack! compiler that reads in Super Stack! and emits the equivalent Digirule Assembly.

-Just as it was done for brainfuck, we first show the basic parts of the "machine" that the language assumes and then proceeds with the implementation in Digirule ASM and finally some indicative Super Stack! programs.
+Just as it was done for brainfuck, we first show the basic parts of the "machine" that the language assumes and then proceed with the implementation in Digirule ASM and finally an indicative Super Stack! program.

 The Super Stack! "system"